* WE CARE *

 I’m available for:

-• Keynote talks on Care, conflict, and connection
+Keynote talks on Care, Creativity, and Innovation

-• Podcast interviews on Karma Physics and the Care Reflex
+Podcast interviews on Karma Physics and the Care Reflex

-• Book club or team workshops on speed-of-light conversations
+Book club and workshops on speed-of-light conversations

 Contact: g@gretchenschauffler.com — 503.570.9077